cs3451-f21/a3b-f21/README.md

 # Submission

-In addition to your code, you should generate an image using the command "pk=" at a full resolution of 500x600.
+In addition to your code, you should generate an image using the command "pj=" at a full resolution of 500x600.
 Name this file "submission-<your-gt-email-id>.png" and include it in the top level folder.

 # Optional Components